linode/docs/docs/products/networking/dns-manager/guides/srv-record/index.md

 ## SRV Record Overview

 An **SRV** (*service*) record provides the target hostname and port for a given service.
-This allows you to direct traffic for specific services to a server other than what is specified in corresponding DNS records.
+This lets you direct traffic for specific services to a server other than what is specified in corresponding DNS records.
 SRV records are required for some protocols, such as XMPP and SIP.

 ## Properties